cameronmcnz/cameronmcnz/_posts/2021-11-12-java8-day-one.md

 If possible, show a code snippet of the feature of interest to the class.

-Reena - JDK 17
+Reena - What was the best feature in JDK 17?

-Manish - JDK 16
+Manish - What was the best feature in JDK 16

-Amanda - JDK 15
+Amanda - What was the best feature in JDK 15

-Lavanya - JDK 14
+Lavanya - What was the best feature in JDK 14

-Madhu - JDK 13
+Madhu - What was the best feature in JDK 13

-James - JDK 12
+James - What was the best feature in JDK 12

-Mrunalini - JDK 11
+Mrunalini - What was the best feature in JDK 11

-Laxmi S - JDK 10
+Laxmi S - What was the best feature in JDK 10

-Sumaiya - JDK 9
+Sumaiya - What was the best feature in JDK 9

-Gopu - JDK 8
+Gopu - What was the best feature in JDK 8

-Veera - JDK 7
+Veera - What was the best feature in JDK 7

-Venkataramana JDK 6
+Venkataramana - What was the best feature in JDK 6

-Padmaja JDK 5
+Padmaja - What was the best feature in JDK 5

-Pooja JDK 2
+Pooja - What was the best feature in JDK 2

 You will be given 10 minutes to research this topic.